moonshiner/draft-tjw-dnsop-3901bis/README.md

      1.1.
 Name Space Fragmentation: following the referral chain  .
 2
    2. Terminology . . . . . . . . . . . . . . . . . . . . . . . . .
 3
    3. Policy Based Avoidance of Name Space Fragmentation  . . . . .
 3
    4. DNS IPv6 Transport recommended Guidelines . . . . . . . . . .
-4
+3
    5. IANA Considerations . . . . . . . . . . . . . . . . . . . . .
 4
    6. Security Considerations . . . . . . . . . . . . . . . . . . .
 4
    7. Normative References  . . . . . . . . . . . . . . . . . . . .
 4
    8. Informative References  . . . . . . . . . . . . . . . . . . .
-5
+4
    Acknowledgements  . . . . . . . . . . . . . . . . . . . . . . . .
 5
    Author's Address  . . . . . . . . . . . . . . . . . . . . . . . .
 5

 1. Introduction

-   When the Internet moves from IPv4 to a mixture of IPv4 and IPv6 it is only a matter of time until this starts to happen.
-The complete DNS hierarchy then starts to fragment into a graph where authoritative name servers for certain nodes are only accessible over a certain transport.
+   The Internet is well on its way to a mixture of IPv4 and IPv6 networkd.
 The concern is that a resolver using only a particular version of IP and querying information about another node using the same version of IP can not do it because somewhere in the chain of servers accessed during the resolution process, one or more of them